jknowles/statsdc12-presentation/statsDCslides.md

 # BLBC in Wisconsin
-- We fit statistical models to all the students in Wisconsin modeling their future test score as best as possible through each strategy described above
+- We fit statistical models to all the ESL students in Wisconsin modeling their future test score as best as possible through each strategy described above (on all three major assessments)
-- We also include an indicator of whether the student was eligible for BLBC instruction or not
+- We also include an indicator of whether the student was **eligible** for BLBC instruction or not
 - We compare to see if the average student receiving BLBC did better than the average student receiving other ESL services, all else equal
 - We report the range of uncertainty around this difference between student groups and compare them to see if any meaningful differences emerge
 - Due to our large sample size we expect our results to be biased in favor of finding statistically significant results, so we also examine the magnitude of findings to see if they are **substantively significant**; i.e. is the difference big enough to matter in the lives of students?